bmchtech/blog/content/post/porting_d_to_gba.md

 ## compiling D code

-updating the makefile to compile object files from D source was [surprisingly simple](https://github.com/redthing1/duster/commit/bfb0c1c0ea0157351edf6551729dcfe2c4bfaaf9). i did find a [pitfall](https://github.com/redthing1/duster/commit/dd463933e78dce0d3b2b90584ee12a4a9aec7fd1) where I had to explicitly specify strict memory alignment, because the gba force-aligns misaligned memory accesses.
+updating the makefile to compile object files from D source was [surprisingly simple](https://github.com/redthing1/duster/commit/bfb0c1c0ea0157351edf6551729dcfe2c4bfaaf9). i did find a [pitfall](https://github.com/redthing1/duster/commit/dd463933e78dce0d3b2b90584ee12a4a9aec7fd1) where I had to explicitly specify strict memory alignment, because the GBA force-aligns misaligned memory accesses.

 i also ported all of dusk from C to D manually, and left some parts of the contrib C files, like gbfs and gbamap as C. D has great support for linking to C object files, so that doesn't present us any issues as long as we're specifying `extern (C)`.